 Postal Mailings.
 Any mailing (regardless of the number of pieces sent) paid for by a primarily formed committee as an independent expenditure supporting or opposing a candidate must include the disclosures below in Arial equivalent font, in at least 10-point size, in a contrasting color, centered horizontally and, except for the names of top contributors, underlined.
-The names of top contributors must not be underlined and the text must not be condensed.
+The names of top contributors may not be underlined and the text may not be condensed.
 If there are no top contributors, the "Ad paid for by" need not be underlined.
 All text must appear in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter.

 - "Ad paid for by [committee's name]" - "Ad Committee Top Funder(s) [names of top three contributors of \$50,000 or more]" each listed on a separate horizontal line, in descending order, beginning with the largest contributor.
 Mailings that are 20 square inches or less must only disclose the single top contributor of \$50,000 or more.
 This text may not appear in all capital letters. - Below the top contributor information (if any), a statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate.
-This text may not appear in all capital letters. - "Funding Details at www.fppc.ca.gov" must be shown underlined on a separate line at the bottom of the disclosure area immediately below the "not authorized by" text for state primarily formed candidate committees that raise \$1,000,000 (see Section 84223)
+This text must not appear in all capital letters.